A horseback riding trip with an Icelandic horse is one of the best ways to get to know Icelandic nature.

 You should be prepared for the fact that staying in Iceland is rarely affordable.
 However, when you are on time, you can also find affordable hotel rooms.
 You should also check the offer of the Airbnb apartment rental service.
 From autumn to spring, accommodation is clearly cheaper than in the summer season.

 Finished excursion or on your own by car

 If you’re traveling to Reykjavik, an easy way to explore Icelandic nature is to take part in the Golden Circle.
 During the day, you’ll see Þingvellir National Park, where the continental plates of Eurasia and North America meet, the gigantic roaring Gullfoss Falls and the hot spring field, from which a steamy geyser bursts into the air a little bit.

 Those staying longer can rent a car and learn more about glacier fields and the natural wonders of the northern Mývatn region.
 In Iceland, it is not worth staying in the capital, as the wonders of the country do not open properly outside Reykjavik.
 Renting a car opens up tremendous opportunities, but is also dizzyingly expensive.
 It is probably more profitable for those traveling alone or in pairs to prefer buses, which can equally experience the Icelandic countryside and marvel at nature.

-As the largest city in Iceland ranked by allcitypopulation, Reykjavik is the northernmost capital of the world.
+As the largest city in Iceland, Reykjavik is the northernmost capital of the world.